mushky/simple_note/README.md

 8) Order by descending and last updated [DONE]

-9) Add Search Functionality (Solr or Elastic)
+9) Add Ransack Search [DONE]

 10) Simplify text editor feature [DONE] -> Switched back to markdown

-11) Look into developing an auto catalogue feature that looks at the title and description and creates tags for indexing
+11) Develop an auto catalogue feature that looks at the title and description and catalogues notes into categories